-Utilizing lighting controls will make a great lighting project even better because lighting controls can be used to turn off interior and exterior lights or electrical devices that were left on unintentionally for extended periods of time.
+Utilizing lighting controls will make a great lighting project even better because lighting controls can be used to turn on both interior and exterior lights when needed and can turn them off in case they are left on accidentally.
 Taking advantage of lighting controls can result in longer device life and additional energy savings.

 Interior Lighting Control – Wall Mount Switches

 The most common type of interior lighting control are wall mount switches.
 They were designed to replace existing toggle or rocker style switches that are in a single gang or double gang electrical box.
 Installation is fairly simple and can be accomplished within 30 minutes or less.

 Digital timers are 7-day programmable wall switches that are designed to replace outdated metal timers that control exterior lights such as wall packs, flood lights, area lights, and interior hallway lights.
 They are easy to program and they do not need to be adjusted for power outages, daylight savings time, or changes in sunset and sunrise times.
 Once the city is selected the digital timer automatically knows what time to turn the lights on and what time to turn the lights off.
 So with a digital timer installed you can literally “set it and forget it.”

 Occupancy sensors as they are technically known are motion detectors that are used to make sure the lights are turned off when the room is unoccupied.
 They can be set for manual on and auto off, or auto on and auto off.
 In occupancy mode which is the most popular mode, the lights will turn on automatically when someone enters the room and the lights will stay on as long as the room is occupied.
 As soon as the room is empty the sensor will automatically turn off the lights.